-Please let us know the day before if you can't attend or as soon as you can, non attenders may be unable to book tickets for future sessions.
+Please let us know the day before if you can't attend or as soon as you can.

 Please do be patient with us as we take your whole households temperature and check you in.
 If anyone in your household has a temperature higher than 37.8 degrees Celsius you will not be admitted.